mantycore/zk-proof-mark/README.md

   "Diane, I’m holding in my hand a small box of chocolate bunnies.", "Owls are not that they seem")
 ```
 You can then post the result, together with the message.
 Note that the text of message is necessary for proof to work.
-Also note that whitespace is significant.
 ```
 I’d like to brush my teeth.
 AAAAICBaJzQDO99fONnz1SBBWltzY60ecFPod1piSFK3jmbT::